UBC-MDS/Group_7_Project/README.md

 section above.
 The Docker image used in this project was based on the `quay.io/jupyter/minimal-notebook:2023-11-19` image.

-The packages contained in the project's Docker image are, in no particular order:
+The dependencies contained in the project's Docker image are, in no particular order:

-**Packages installed using conda:**
+**Dependencies installed using conda:**

 -   matplotlib\>=3.8.0